Jonathan2251/lbd/source/elf.rst

    :caption: The flow of disassembly.

-- After getInstruction() of Cpu0Disassembler.cpp, disassembleObject() of llvm-objdump.cpp call printInst() of Cpu0InstPrinter.cpp.
+- After getInstruction() of Cpu0Disassembler.cpp, disassembleObject() of llvm-objdump.cpp call printInst() of Cpu0InstPrinter.cpp to print (address: binary assembly) for the instruction, for example "(4: 09 30 00 00 addiu $3, $zero, 0)".

   - printInst() of Cpu0InstPrinter.cpp: reference :numref:`print-asm`.